ishaan2207/COSC-310-Individual-Project/README.md

   * Porter Stemmer - Implemented porter stemmer to streamline the recognition for what mood the user inputs without having to hard code it.
   * Wikipedia API - Implemented wikipedia API to find each specific wikipedia page for the particular mood the user is feeling at the time and displaying some information about it if they request.
+  * Google Translate API - Implemented a google translate API which requires a string input along with the language the string is currently in and the language you want to translate to.
+The system prompts the user for which language they would like to use at the start and they can choose.